alex-narrativai/narrativai.com/content/posts/the-case-for-full-price-short-term-contracts.md

     - post
 ---

-Your sales team has finally nearly landed that giant logo.
+Your sales team has nearly landed that giant logo.
 You are the vendor of choice and about to present pricing.
-If you are like many SaaS companies you are on the brink of giving away revenue for the wrong reasons. <!--more--> Do those slides look like this?
+If you are like many SaaS companies you are on the brink of giving away revenue for the wrong reasons. <!--more--> Do those pricing presentation slides look like this?

 #### Slide 1
 > £37,500/year*  *Based on 60 month agreement